nanos-world/docs/getting_started/ScriptingQuickStart.rst

  .. code-tab:: lua Lua

-    -- Registering for events for all characters Character:on("EnterVehicle", function(character, vehicle)
+    -- Registering for events for all characters Character:Subscribe("EnterVehicle", function(character, vehicle)

     end)

-    -- Registering for events for a specific character local my_character = Character()
+    -- Registering for events for a specific character -- it will trigger only when that character enters a vehicle! local my_character = Character()

-    my_character:on("EnterVehicle", function(vehicle)
+    my_character:Subscribe("EnterVehicle", function(character, vehicle)

     end)
-    -- Note: you don't have the first parameter which references the character which triggered the event, -- as you only registered that callback on that specific character

 Congratulations!
 You have finished your fist basic Script and Learned: